 New orders for Dreamliner

-Air New Zealand also owns 130 Boeing 787-9 Dreamliners that have Rolls-Royce Holdings engines.
-However, the company is facing frequent trouble with these aircraft engines and so has demanded General Electric (GE) engines instead of Rolls-Royce’s for its new orders.
+Air New Zealand already owns 130 Boeing 787-9 Dreamliner aircraft, which have Rolls-Royce Holdings engines.
+However, the company is facing trouble with the Rolls-Royce engines, so it’s demanded GE engines for its new orders.

 Boeing stock has underperformed its peers YTD (year-to-date).
 The stock has gained 16% YTD, while its competitors United Technologies (UTX), Lockheed Martin (LMT), and L3 Technologies (LLL) have returned 18.9%, 35%, and 46.4%, respectively, YTD.

 The stock has also underperformed the iShares US Aerospace & Defense ETF (ITA), which invests in companies engaged in the manufacturing, assembly, and distribution of aerospace and defense equipment.
 The ETF has returned 22.5% YTD.